-Widespread national disruption to the taking of examinations or assessments
+7. Widespread national disruption to the taking of examinations / assessments

-The governments' view across England, Wales and Northern Ireland is education in 2022 to 2023 has returned to normal.
-Schools are open and examinations will go ahead in summer 2023.
+The governments' view across England, Wales and Northern Ireland is education should continue in 2020/21 with schools remaining open and that examinations and assessments will go ahead in both autumn 2020 and summer 2021.

 As education is devolved, in the event of any widespread sustained national disruption to examinations or assessments, national government departments will communicate with regulators, awarding organisations and centres prior to a public announcement.
-Regulators will provide advice to government departments on implications for examinations and assessments, including exam timetables.
+Regulators will provide advice to government departments on implications for exam timetables.